Are You in Control, or Is the Market Controlling You? A Deep Dive into Behavior, Strategy, and Success..

 Imagine this: You are at a party, and a friend excitedly tells you how he doubled his money in the stock market in just three months.
 Your eyes widen, your heart races, and suddenly, you are thinking, Why am I not investing?
 I need to start right away!

-Fast forward a few months— you have opened a trading account, picked a few stocks (mostly based on random recommendations), and now, you’re glued to your phone all day, checking prices every minute.
+Fast forward a few months— to investing in shares you have opened a trading account, picked a few stocks (mostly based on random recommendations), and now, you are glued to your phone all day, checking prices every minute.
 One day, the market goes up, and you feel like Warren Buffett.
 The next day, it crashes, and you start questioning every financial decision you have ever made.

 There are many ways to create your financial plan but before creating them one must understand the basis thing and make clear them in mind.

-Let’s dive into five crucial lessons that will help you avoid emotional investing, make smarter decisions, and grow your money the right way.
+Let’s dive into Six crucial lessons that will help you avoid emotional investing, make smarter decisions, and grow your money the right way.

 1️⃣ Set Clear Financial Goals Before Investing